AlexandreDecan/portion/README.md

 ```

 The `portion` library makes its best to ease defining and using subclasses of `Interval` to address
 these situations.
-In particular, the `Interval` class always produces intervals using `self.__class__`, and is written in a way that most of its methods can be easily extended.
+In particular, `Interval` instances always produce new intervals using `self.__class__`, and the class is written in a way that most of its methods can be easily extended.

 To implement a class for intervals of discrete numbers and to cover the three aforementioned cases, we need to change the behaviour of the `Interval._mergeable` class method (to address first case) and of the `Interval.from_atomic` class method (for cases 2 and 3).
 The former is used to detect whether two atomic intervals can be merged into a single interval, while the latter is used to create atomic intervals.

-Thankfully, since discrete intervals are expected to be a frequent use case, `portion` already provides an `AbstractDiscreteInterval` class that already makes the appropriate changes to these two methods.
+Thankfully, since discrete intervals are expected to be a frequent use case, `portion` provides an `AbstractDiscreteInterval` class that already makes the appropriate changes to these two methods.
 As indicated by its name, this class cannot be used directly and should be inherited.
 In particular, one has either to provide a `_step` class attribute to define the step between consecutive discrete values, or to define the `_incr` and `_decr` class methods: